Abbreviations- M, million; K,

 known as the Antennae galaxies, are two colliding galaxies about

-45 MLY from
+45 Mly from

 Earth in the constellation Corvus.
 The two galaxies